AntonAverchenkov/cards-http-service/README.md

 - http://localhost:8080/cards/deal
 - http://localhost:8080/cards/return?card=ac

-#### Short-form card encoding for /cards/return
+#### Short-form card encoding for /cards/return endpoint

-`/cards/return?card={card}` accepts both the long-form and the short-form representations of a card.
+The `/cards/return?card={card}` endpoing accepts both the long-form and the short-form representations of a card.
 For example, to return `jack of spades` to the deck either of the following will work:

 - `/cards/return?card=jack%20of%20spades`